marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

 * Spring 2024: Looking forward to being a student researcher at Google DeepMind NYC with [Will Grathwohl](https://www.cs.toronto.edu/~wgrathwohl/), starting in May!

-* Henning Biermann Prize, 2024 (at NYU): This award honors the memory of Henning Biermann, a brilliant and much- loved Ph.D. student whose dedication to teaching, mentoring, and service enriched academic and extracurricular life for everyone in the department.
-The award is made to a Computer Science Ph.D. student who exemplifies this spirit through outstanding contributions to education or service to the department.
+* honored to receive the Henning Biermann Prize at NYU Courant!

+* Spring 2024: accepted to ICML 2024: Denoising Score Matching For Nonlinear Diffusion Processes (coming soon)! with Raghav Singhal and
+Rajesh Ranganath.

+* Spring 2024: accepted to ICML 2024: [Stochastic interpolants with data-dependent couplings](https://arxiv.org/abs/2310.03725) !
+with Michael Albergo, Nick Boffi, Rajesh Ranganath, and Eric Vanden-Eijnden!
+This work is on choosing data-dependent base distributions for continuous-time flows!

+* Spring 2024: accepted to ICML 2024: [probabilistic forecasting with stochastic interpolants and Föllmer processes](https://arxiv.org/abs/2403.13724)! with Yifan Chen, Mengjian Hua, Michael S. Albergo, Nicholas M. Boffi, and Eric Vanden-Eijnden.

 * March 2024: glad to help out on the survival analysis / estimation side of things on [A dynamic risk score for early prediction of cardiogenic shock using machine learning](https://academic.oup.com/ehjacc/advance-article/doi/10.1093/ehjacc/zuae037/7633877?utm_source=authortollfreelink&utm_campaign=ehjacc&utm_medium=email&guestAccessKey=6cc48bdf-d527-4bc1-ab47-a98c71cd0bcf), published in European Heart Journal: Acute Cardiovascular Care, March 2024.
 Also available on [arxiv](https://arxiv.org/abs/2303.12888).

-* March 2024: some work on [probabilistic forecasting with stochastic interpolants and Föllmer processes](https://arxiv.org/abs/2403.13724)!
-Work with Yifan Chen, Mengjian Hua, Michael S. Albergo, Nicholas M. Boffi, and Eric Vanden-Eijnden.

 * Feb 2024: glad to help out on the survival analysis / estimation side of things on [QTNet: Predicting Drug-Induced QT Prolongation with Artificial Intelligence-Enabled Electrocardiograms](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4554451), published in Journals of the American College of Cardiology, Clinical Electrophysiology.
 Led by Hao Zhang!